Spatial-Angular Attention Network for Light Field Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{rough} capturing both intensities and directions from sampled light rays, light field achieves high-quality view synthesis without the need of complex and heterogeneous information (e.g., geometry and texture).
-More importantly, benefit from the light field rendering technology~\cite{LFrendering}, light field is capable of producing photorealistic views in real-time, regardless of the scene complexity or non-Lambertian effect.
-This high quality rendering usually requires light fields with disparities between adjacent views to be less than one pixel, i.e., the so-called densely-sampled light field (DSLF).
-However, typical DSLF capture either suffers from a long period of acquisition time (e.g., DSLF gantry system~\cite{LFrendering,LFrig}) or falls into the well-known resolution trade-off problem, i.e., the light fields are sampled sparsely in either the angular or the spatial domain due to the limitation of the sensor resolution~\cite{Lytro}.
+\IEEEPARstart{T}{hrough} capturing both intensities and directions from sampled light rays, light field enables high-quality view synthesis without the need of complex and heterogeneous information such as geometry and texture.
+More importantly, benefiting from the light field rendering technology~\cite{LFrendering}, photorealistic views can be rendered in real-time regardless of the scene complexity or non-Lambertian effect.
+This high quality rendering technology usually requires a densely-sampled light field (DSLF), where the disparity between adjacent views should be less than one pixel.
+However, typical DSLF capture either suffers from a long period of acquisition time (e.g., DSLF gantry system~\cite{LFrendering}) or falls into the well-known resolution trade-off problem.
+That is, due to the limitation of the sensor resolution~\cite{Lytro}, the light field is sparsely sampled either in the angular domain~\cite{LFrig} or the spatial domain~\cite{wang2020lfinternet}.

-Recently, a more promising way is the fast capturing of a sparsely-sampled (angular domain) light field followed by a direct reconstruction or a depth-based view synthesis~\cite{DoubleCNN,shi2020learning} with advanced deep learning techniques.
+Recently, a more promising way is the fast capturing of a sparsely-sampled (angular domain) light field followed by direct reconstruction or depth-based view synthesis methods~\cite{DoubleCNN,shi2020learning} by using advanced deep learning techniques.
 On the one hand, typical learning-based reconstruction methods~\cite{LFCNN,WuEPICNN2018,YeungECCV2018} employ multiple convolutional layers to map the low angular resolution light field to the DSLF.
-But due to the limited perceptive range of convolutional filters~\cite{Long2014Do}, the networks will fail to collect enough information among the correspondences when dealing with large disparities, leading to aliasing effects in the reconstructed light field.
-On the other hand, depth-based view synthesis methods address the large disparity problem through plane sweep (depth estimation), and then synthesize novel views using learning-based prediction~\cite{DoubleCNN,DeepStereo,mildenhall2019local}.
-However, such methods require depth consistency along the angular dimension, and thus, often fail to solve the depth ambiguity caused by the non-Lambertian effects.
+But due to the limited perceptive range of convolutional filters~\cite{Long2014Do}, these networks fail to collect enough information (i.e., the spatial-angular correspondences) when dealing with large disparities, leading to aliasing effects in the reconstructed light field.
+On the other hand, depth-based view synthesis methods~\cite{DoubleCNN,DeepStereo,mildenhall2019local} address the large disparity problem through plane sweep (depth estimation), and then synthesize novel views using learning-based prediction.
+However, these methods require depth consistency along the angular dimension, and thus, often fail to handle the depth ambiguity caused by the non-Lambertian effect.